rudelm/rudelm.github.io/content/posts/2026/02/22/Run-acme.sh-natively-on-Synology-NAS/index.md

 ```

 Make sure that you'll disable the docker container, if you've set it up in the past.
 We don't want it to interfere with the certificate renewals.

+## Smaller issues
+Make sure to include the ``-home` variable, otherwise the scheduled task won't be able to find the certificates and will fail early.

+Another thing that's problematic is that the deploy hook always replaces the certificate, even when acme did not find a need for renewal.
+So the renewal process shouldn't be configured to run each night, rather once a week or similar so a time where it isn't a problem to restart the Synology Webserver.